Hzh1648679324/Two-Area-Capacity-Market/README.md

 # Two-Area Capacity Market

-This repository contains the data and Python code used to reproduce the numerical analyses presented in Chapters 4 and 5 of an MSc dissertation on capacity value in a GB–Ireland two-area power system.
+This repository contains the data, Python code, and selected final results used to support the numerical analyses presented in Chapters 4 and 5 of an MSc dissertation on capacity value in a GB–Ireland two-area power system.

-The analysis evaluates the contribution of resources located in Ireland to Great Britain (GB) generation adequacy, with particular emphasis on Equivalent Firm Capacity (EFC), interconnector capacity, background adequacy conditions, wind generation, and portfolio interactions.
+The analysis considers how resources located in Ireland contribute to Great Britain (GB) generation adequacy, with particular emphasis on Equivalent Firm Capacity (EFC), interconnector capacity, background adequacy conditions, wind generation, and portfolio interactions.

 ## Repository Structure